 (17)

-where Tbb, tce Auger, tSrh are the lifetime due to band-to- band, Coloumb-enhanced Auger, and SRH recombination, respectively.
+where Tbb, tce Auger, tSrh are the lifetimes of band-to- band, Coloumb-enhanced Auger, and SRH recombination, respectively.
 Calculation shows, that t^1 = 14 s-1, TCE1Auger = 6 s-1, therefore tSrh should be under consideration only.
-In the cases of low injection level and single recombination centre, SRH lifetime is described by Eq.
+In case of low injection rate and single recombination centre, SRH lifetime is described by Eq.
 (10).
-If several centers are present, then
+If there are several centers of recombination equation (18) should be applied

 (18)

-where Md is total number of center, Tn,i characterizes lifetime due to recombination by i-th defect, Nd,i and an,i are concentration and electron CCS of i-th defect, recpectivelly.
+where Md is the total number of centers, Tn,i characterizes lifetime due to recombination by i-th defect, Nd,i and an,i are the concentration and electron CCS of i-th defect, respectively.

 Fig. 6 shows, that USL results in Tn decrease.
 Relative AI changes of reciprocal base lifetime eTr — (Tn,in —